Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our expert guide to the best USMLE prep courses and study materials

-The USMLE is a series of three grueling, high-stakes exams, and your career as a doctor turns on passing each step.
-As such, choosing the right prep course for your USMLE studies can often be a make or break decision, and aspiring physicians shouldn’t leave anything to chance.
-In order to help you make a more informed decision on which prep course is right for you, our team of test prep experts has reviewed just about every USMLE prep course on the market and ranked the best ones here.
+The USMLE is a series of grueling, high-stakes exams, and your career as a doctor rides on nailing each step.
+As such, choosing the right prep course for your USMLE studies can often be a make or break decision, and you shouldn’t leave anything to chance.
+In order to help you make a more informed decision on which prep course is right for you, our team of experts has reviewed just about every USMLE prep course on the market and ranked the best ones here.

 As mentioned above, Kaplan offers some of the best live class work in the industry.
-Their classes are led by top rated faculty members, who rotate in and out based on area of specialty.
-On this point, we loved Kaplan’s decision to employ a team of specialists to teach their classes, rather relying on one or two generalists to teach everything.
-And as for the instructors themselves, we found the vast majority of them to be excellent in terms of both substantive knowledge and ability to communicate clearly.
+Their classes are led by faculty members who rotate in and out based on area of specialty, and I found them all to be very good communicators.

 In addition, these books are littered with a ton of color pictures, illustrations of processes and systems, illustrations, tables and more.
 The graphics in these books are abundant and extremely well-done.
 This is a huge advantage to visual learners, and makes these prep books particularly accessible to students who prefer to learn by text or visuals.